Skip to main content

 The application server name or application IP address.

-If this field is populated, then requests for SSO tokens for this application will only be processed when they have originated from this server name or IP address.
+If this field is populated, requests for SSO tokens for this application will only be processed when they originate from this server name or IP address.

 Secure Key